dwinter/accuMUlate/README.md

 make
 ./run_tetma --config params.ini -b test/test.bam -r test/test.fasta -o test/test.out
 ```

-The buld process will throw a lot of warnigns (mainly form `seqan`).
-The last
-run the caller on a test dateste with ~2 000 bases.
+The last run the caller on a test dateset with ~2 000 bases.

 ##TODO
 * have the main loop run the analysis from